jamie2210/CI_MS3_RR/TESTING.md

 | Defensive Programming (user in session) | When user logged out any page only for liged in access will automatically redirect to the logged outhome page | Attempt to enter pages for logged In Access Only | Redirected to home page | Pass |
 | Defensive Prgramming (deletion) | Before any deletion a modal pops up confirming the user wishes to delete | Attempt to delete Organisation, Profile & Review | Defensive modal pops up | Pass |
 | Error Page | Button redirects the user to the home page | Clicked button | Redirected to home page | Pass |

-#### __Returning Visitor Goals__

-1. Log in to my account.
-2. Create, edit, delete and view my rave reviews.
-3. Edit, delete and view my profile.
-4. Search for other rave reviews from other members.

-#### __Site Owner__

-1. Automatically return a logged out user to the logged out home page if not on a page they shouldn't be.
-2. Ensure defensive programming to avoid deletions by mistake
-3. Relevant error page displayed should an invalid command or error occur.

-#### __Admin User__

-As an administrator for the site I want to be able to:

-1. The only one with access to Add or remove organisations.
-2. The only one with access to remove any content that could be offensive.

 _ _ _

 ## __Bugs__